Inscribing Spaces

 Research Field B

 Inscriptions are omnipresent.
 They shape landscapes and cityscapes as well as interior spaces and include diverse artefacts ranging from calligraphic boards and inscribed vases to graffiti and advertisements to tombstones and monumental rock inscriptions.
 As written artefacts, they are produced to carry a message, with an adorning, defining, explaining, dedicating, or a structuring purpose.
 They consist of inorganic or organic materials such as metals, stones, ceramics, ivory, wood, and others.
-Whether advertising a bar, adorning a private study or publishing a law, they are statements in space and structure space at the same time.
+Whether advertising a bar, adorning a private study, or publishing a law, they are statements in space and structure space at the same time.
 Inscriptions reveal close relations to other written artefacts, as many, for example, were first drafted by hand; in East Asia, even cursive writing or pictorial elements were faithfully copied on stone or wood.

 Spokesperson: Leah Mascia